Facebook IPO triggers retail investor craze

 Facebook is going public after accumulating almost a billion users, nearly $4 billion in annual revenue and a brand name augmented by the 2010 Oscar-winning film "The Social Network", which charted the rise of Zuckerberg who started Facebook in his Harvard University dorm room.

-Most ordinary people have only the slimmest of chances of getting hold of IPO shares as Facebook's 33 underwriters, led by Morgan Stanley (MS.N), JPMorgan (JPM.N) and Goldman Sachs (GS.N), are expected to give priority to their most important clients, usually institutional investors.
+Most ordinary people have only the slimmest of chances of getting hold of IPO shares as Facebook's 33 underwriters, led by Morgan Stanley, JPMorgan and Goldman Sachs, are expected to give priority to their most important clients, usually institutional investors.

 Typically, only 5 to 30 percent of IPO shares are set aside for retail investors, underwriters say.

-Discount broker E*Trade Financial (ETFC.O), which was added to the list of IPO underwriters at the last minute, offers some help.
+Discount broker E*Trade Financial, which was added to the list of IPO underwriters at the last minute, offers some help.
 Last week, its home page threw up a pop-up box explaining what investors need to do to get in on IPOs.

 Would-be buyers have to answer about 25 questions about their financial status and investment habits.
 They are then prompted to place a conditional offer for at least 50 Facebook shares and a maximum price they are willing to pay per share.